sebastienlapierre/oio-docs/doc/admin-guide/source/objectstorage_features.rst

 Compression
 ~~~~~~~~~~~

-Compression can be performed on chunks, this can greatly helps with you storage cost.
+Compression can be performed on chunks, this can greatly help with you storage cost.
 Note that due to compression algorithms used the storage savings you can expect really
-depends on the kind of objects that are stored.
+depend on the kind of objects that are stored.
 For example: it is usually good for emails, but not so much for videos.